Keyword: why do i hold losing stocks too long

 Force a clean review of your biggest loser

-Pick one losing position and decide on it as if you did not already own it, using explicit invalidation rules.
+Pick one losing position and decide on it as if you did not already own it: rewrite the thesis, set 3–6 invalidation triggers, then choose hold/reduce/exit before looking at the latest price.